-This is the Best Workout Earbuds With Great Design and Quality.
+This is the Best Earbud for Exercise With Great Design and Quality.
 The Bose SoundSport Wireless earbud is very similar to their wired brethren analyzed before.
 They have the same slightly different design that make them super comfy to wear and stable enough for any sports activity, but that doesn’t isolate noise well.
 The sound signature is also classical Bose, with a slightly emphasized bass that won’t be enough for bassheads to be happy, but that will be a bother for audiophiles.

 The cables are thicker and hence they’re a little more durable, but still for the price they could be better.
 The biggest difference here is the Bluetooth, but it’s also a drawback as it makes them considerably more expensive but the battery only lasts around 6 hours depending on the volume you play your music at.
 Still they are one of the best choices to consider when looking for sports earbuds.

-Here to replace the top-rated X2 are Jaybird’s X3 Sports earbud .
+Jaybird’s X3 Sports earbuds are the best wireless earbuds for heavy workout and exercise.
 These have ear fins and Comply ear tips that come in different sizes to offer the ultimate stable fit.
 They’ll stay on, no matter what you do.
 While early releases had durability issues, they seem to have been fixed, so on top of having a very good protection against rain the plastics are very sturdy.
 The biggest drawback could be the proprietary clip needed to charge them.
 Just don’t lose it and this won’t be an issue.
 Also a possible drawback is their price, however you get a lot of nice features, accessories, and technology for a little more than $100.

 If you’re looking for something that’s pretty good and pretty affordable earbuds Matone Qy8 earbuds are the way to go.
 For a little more than $20 you’ll get plenty of nice features, among which is that they’re wireless.
 They’re pretty light and comfortable because of a plastic build but they aren’t very durable.
 Once you put them on, they won’t cause much trouble or interfere with your workout.